sickgreg/OpenIPC-air_manager/README.md

 If it receives a command that it does not already recognize, it will forward that command to `air_man_cmd.sh` whose output will be sent back to VRX (ground station)

 ## air_man_cmd.sh
 air_man_cmd.sh defines any number of commands.
-It is derived from the original gsmenu ssh command script that used to run remotely.
+It is derived from the original gsmenu ssh command script that ran commands remotely.

 example command

 `air_man_cmd.sh "get air camera contrast"`

-which is defined within and returns, for example
+Inner workings are defined within and will return, for example

 `50`